delucis/supriya-gui/README.md

       - `unit` (String) [`linear`, `decibels`, `hertz`, `boolean`, `bus_id` …]
       - `value` (Number)

-  Defines the model that a node in the `server-tree` will be based on.
+  Defines the model that a node in the `server_tree` will be based on.
 Can have an arbitrary number of `parameters` and is referred to via its unique `hash`.

 ---